 Visit my other site, For The Wing, for all things chicken-wing!

-Boy howdy, these Buffalo wings made on the Char-Broil Big Easy came out great!
+Boy howdy, these Buffalo wings on the Char-Broil Big Easy came out great!
 30 minutes marinating, 30 or so minutes cooking and it’s time to devour some traditional-flavored wings.
 I used the Big Easy Cooking Rack, which lets you cook on up to 6 different levels, enough room for a family pack (around 4 pounds) of wings.
 You can also use the standard Big Easy basket along with the bunk bed basket, but you won’t be able to cook as many wings at once.
+The rack is no longer available, but has been replaced by the bunk bed basket.

 Buffalo Wings on the Char-Broil Big Easy